Saudi, UAE, lead the upward trend in GCC US$1.36 billion fire safety systems market

-Fire & Rescue is one of seven show sections at Intersec 2017, and has nearly doubled in size over the last four years.
-The section, which attracted 350 exhibitors in 2016, is expected to continue its growth trend in 2017, having attracted the likes of Apollo, bsi, Bristol, Chemours, Fike, Hochiki, Grupo Komtes, LPCB, NAFFCO, Oshkosh, Rapidrop, Scott Safety, Securiton, SFFECO, Siemens, UL, and Velox.
+Fire & Rescue is one of seven show sections at Intersec 2017 and has nearly doubled in size over the last four years.
+The section, which attracted 350 exhibitors in 2016, is expected to continue its growth trend in 2017, has attracted the likes of Apollo, BSI, Bristol, Chemours, Fike, Hochiki, Grupo Komets, LPCB, NAFFCO, Oshkosh, Rapidrop, Scott Safety, Securiton, SFFECO, Siemens, UL, and Velox.

-Oil & Gas is another key sector for the fire protection industry, and will be a key target area for Hochiki at Intersec 2017.
-The Japanese-headquartered company specialises in commercial and industrial fire detection and emergency lighting solutions, and will showcase its latest range of fire detection products designed specifically for use in oil refineries, gas processing plants and other high risk environments.
+Oil & Gas is another key sector for the fire protection industry and will be a key target area for Hochiki at Intersec 2017.
+The Japanese-headquartered company specializes in commercial and industrial fire detection and emergency lighting solutions and will showcase its latest range of fire detection products designed specifically for use in oil refineries, gas processing plants, and other high-risk environments.

 "Intrinsically Safe devices (IS) restrict the electrical and thermal energy in the circuit ensuring that ignition in an explosive atmosphere cannot occur; making them ideal for use in oil and gas facilities as well as chemical engineering plants.
 Hochiki have a wide range of IS devices, from smoke detectors to flame detectors, which have all been certified by BASEEFA to IECEx and ATEX," added Head.